jenseng/jest-als-bug/README.md

 # Jest AsyncLocalStorage bug repro

 This repo contains a simple Jest bug repro around [AsyncLocalStorage](https://nodejs.org/api/async_context.html) context loss.
 When the test files are run individually, they pass.
 When they run together, one typically fails due to context loss.
-This happens regardless of settings like `runInBand` or `maxWorkers`.
+This happens regardless of settings like `runInBand` or `maxWorkers` (though in a real app's test suite it's much worse with `maxWorkers`).

 The tests in question set a store using `enterWith` during `beforeEach`, and later retrieve it in tests via `getStore`.
 It's possible this is actually a bug in Node.js, or it might have to do with some strange interplay between Node.js's promise hooks and Jest's vm context injection (e.g. perhaps the `Promise` provided to the VM is not the "right" one, and thus the hooks don't work correctly when it is used?).

+## Repro Steps

+1. Run `npm run test`
+2. Observe that one of the tests usually fails

 ## Versions tested